 - After driving about five miles down the road, you will see a sign that says “Horseshoe Bend Overlook”, where you will find the parking lot.

-Parking is free and also suitable for motorhomes.
+Parking lot at Horseshoe Bend is $10.
 Although it is quite extensive, you may still have to wait to get a spot if you visit Horseshoe Bend during high season.

 HOW far is HORSESHOE BEND FROM THE PARKING LOT?

 From the Horseshoe Bend parking lot, you will walk 10 minutes along a 0.6-mile dirt path.
 Although the path is short, it can be hard, especially during mid-day in the summer.
 I recommend taking plenty of water with you since there is no way to get water supplies on the trail.

 In addition, you probably might be interested to know how to get to Horseshoe Bend if you are traveling from Las Vegas or from the Grand Canyon:

 HORSESHOE BEND FROM LAS VEGAS

 The closest airport to Horseshoe Bend is Las Vegas airport.
 You can find tourist offices with the infamous signs saying “Horseshoe Bend tours from Las Vegas” in a day.